-The primary aim of this study is to transform the patient experience from disjointed healthcare and community services to a comprehensive care plan that considers all the needs of a senior, coordinates their care across settings and providers, and alters their care plan based on current and changing needs.
+The primary aim of this study was to transform the patient experience from disjointed healthcare and community services to a comprehensive care plan that considered all the needs of a senior, coordinated their care across settings and providers, and altered their care plan based on current and changing needs.

 As part of a multi-year collaborative research project, we are instituting and testing a technology-enabled care coordination model of care, focused on social determinants of health, that identifies and addresses modifiable social risk factors and bridges healthcare and community settings to deliver whole-person support for seniors.

 A Practical Guide to Addressing the Social Needs of Older Adults details how to implement a social needs screening and referral program for older patients into clinical practice.
 Driven by significant growth of the older adult population across the United States and the demand to improve health outcomes and reduce healthcare costs, there is heightened attention and increased awareness of the importance of social determinants of health.